 In March 2023, the Company responded to and submitted to the FDA the additional information and clarifications requested for the items previously requested.
 The FDA responded with further written communication requesting information relating to the benefit-risk assessment, as well as requesting the submission of a new protocol for the HIV indication.
-At the end of March 2023, the Company and the FDA held an informal meeting in which the FDA addressed certain clarifying questions with respect to the clinical hold submission and further information requests made by the FDA.
-As of the date of this filing, the Company has submitted the following to the FDA in connection with resolving the clinical hold: an aggregate analysis of cardiovascular events across all leronlimab clinical programs, a Safety Surveillance Plan, an aggregate safety data analysis, an updated Investigator's Brochure, annual reports, a benefit-risk assessment, and a general investigational plan.
-The Company is currently working on a supplemental submission to address items discussed with the FDA during the informal meeting.
+At the end of March 2023, the Company and the FDA held an informal meeting in which the FDA addressed certain clarifying questions with response to the FDA is clinical hold submission and further information requests made by the FDA.
+In November 2023, the Company submitted a response to the FDA's clinical hold letter addressing comments received through previous incomplete response communications and an informal meeting with the agency primarily related to the benefit-risk assessment for the intended HIV population and the proposed new HIV clinical trial protocol.
+The Company held a series of advisory board meetings with key opinion leaders ("KOL") in the HIV space to further inform responses to the FDA's comments with regard to the benefit-risk analysis and an appropriate population of patients for a future clinical trial in HIV who could benefit from Ieronlimab given the current competitive landscape.